TomMladenov/pisdr-cyberdeck/README.md

 This repository contains the software for the [Raspberry Pi SDR Cyberdeck project](https://hackaday.io/project/174301-raspberry-pi-sdr-cyberdeck)

-The purpose of the software is to provide an easy-to-use interface for starting/stopping software of interest as wall as a range of monitoring and BITS (Built in self-test) functions.
+The purpose of the software is to provide an easy-to-use interface for starting/stopping software and allow several control clients to connect and execute actions and fetch via HTTP methods.
+The latter is done by using [FastAPI](https://fastapi.tiangolo.com/).

 ## Setup